Spice Addiction – What You Need To Know

 THC is the substance that produces the “high” or psychoactive effect in cannabis.
 This occurs for two reasons.
 For one, the chemical structure of THC is such that it affects the frontal lobe and the amygdala in different ways.

 Not every chemical substance that impacts the frontal lobe produces a high.
-If that were the case, humans would be in an altered state all of the time.
-The nature of THC, and any other psychoactive drug, produces a chemical change that produces those states of consciousness.
+If that were the case, humans would always be in an altered state.
+The nature of THC and any other psychoactive drug has a chemical change that makes those states of consciousness.

 CBD, on the other hand, moves into the body and not the brain.
 That’s part of the reason why there’s no psychoactive effect from CBD use.
-Instead, we see things like pain relief, reduction in anxiety, and management of appetite.
+Instead, we see pain relief, anxiety reduction, and appetite management.

 Spice Withdrawal Length

-Withdrawal is the set of symptoms that occurs when an individual stops using a drug that they’re addicted to.
+Withdrawal is the symptom that occurs when an individual stops using a drug they’re addicted to.
 In most cases, those symptoms are physical.

 The person might get the shakes, get nauseous, have vertigo, vomit, and more.
-You might also get headaches, anxiety, and experience symptoms of depression.
+You might also get headaches and anxiety and experience symptoms of depression.

-Note that you don’t get symptoms of withdrawal unless you’ve used the substance for a period of time.
-Your body gets used to the presence of a drug and adjusts its systems to accommodate for the presence of that drug.
+You don’t get withdrawal symptoms unless you’ve used the substance for some time.
+Your body gets used to the presence of a drug and adjusts its systems to accommodate that drug’s presence.

 When the substance is removed, the body craves the substance to maintain a state of equilibrium.
-Even though the substance might be the worst thing for you, you experience a deep sense of craving that comes along with the set of symptoms described above.
+Even though the substance might be the worst thing for you, you experience a deep craving with the symptoms described above.

-Once you’ve reached that point, the withdrawal symptoms should occur within the first 24 hours that you’re absent of spice.
-For individuals who have used spice for a long period of time, the symptoms could peak after around 4 to 7 days.
+Once you’ve reached that point, the withdrawal symptoms should occur within the first 24 hours you’re absent from Spice.
+For individuals who have used spice for an extended period, the symptoms could peak after around 4 to 7 days.

-Beyond that, the severity of withdrawal symptoms will decline over the course of a few weeks.
+Beyond that, the severity of withdrawal symptoms will decline over a few weeks.

 Signs of Spice Use

-Addiction tends to take the place of a person’s primary responsibilities and goals.
+Addiction tends to replace a person’s primary responsibilities and goals.
 The same goes for relationships and passions.
-When someone stops taking part in the things that they once enjoyed, that’s an indication that there’s something wrong.
+When someone stops participating in the things they once enjoyed, that’s an indication that there’s something wrong

-Lying and withdrawal from social life are signs that occur when the addiction has gotten to a serious point.
+Lying and withdrawal from social life are signs that occur when the addiction has gotten to a severe point.
 The trouble of identifying spice use is that symptoms are often very different.

 The effect depends on the particular product that the person has and the synthetic cannabinoids therein.
-Maybe there’s a new drug spice variation that causes unique symptoms, causing you or a loved one to behave in distinct ways.
+Maybe a new drug spice variation causes unique symptoms, driving you or a loved one to behave in distinct ways.

 In that case, the spice drug side effects would be difficult to identify from the outside.